godotengine/godot-docs/tutorials/scripting/c_sharp/c_sharp_differences.rst

 .. _ValueTask: https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.valuetask
 .. _ValueTask<TResult>: https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.valuetask-1

-The equivalent of await on signal can be achieved with the ``await`` keyword and ``Godot.Object.ToSignal``.
+An equivalent of awaiting a signal in GDScript can be achieved with the ``await`` keyword and ``Godot.Object.ToSignal``.

 Example: